guancongyi/LeetCode_py/README.md

 Q17 Same thing.
 Choice is the corresponding letters of each digit, e.g. 2 corresponds to a, b, c.
 Constraints are these letters that we are allowed to choose from.
 Goal is when the length of our combination == length of digits

+02/17/2020
+39 - CombinationSum
+Same idea: Go through each number, see the difference between that number and target, if the difference is 0, then append to res list.
+Otherwise, return nothing and keep on iterating on next number.